 We discourage smoking with aligners as the cigarette smoke will tend to discolor them.

 Brushing them with toothpaste will keep them fresh and clean.

 Regular office visits are every five to six weeks.
 This will ensure that your Invisalign treatment is progressing as planned.

-All orthodontic patients are instructed to wear their retainers at night indefinitely.
-Sleeping with your retainers in at night will ensure a healthy bite and maintain the new position of your teeth.
+All patients undergoing orthodontic care are instructed to wear their retainers at night indefinitely.
+Sleeping with your retainers at night will ensure a healthy bite and maintain the new position of your teeth.

 Yes, if their teeth, including second molars, have grown in completely.